 Complications of untreated chlamydia can be serious for both genders.
-In addition to pelvic pain and infertility in women, this STD can result in pelvic inflammatory disease (PID), which can damage the ovaries, uterus and fallopian tubes.
+In women, the infection can result in pelvic inflammatory disease (PID), which can damage the ovaries, uterus and fallopian tubes and lead to infertility.
+The infection can also result in chronic pelvic pain.
 In men, a chlamydia infection can lead to conditions such as prostatitis, an inflammation of the prostate gland; or epididymitis, an inflammation of the coiled tube (the epididymis) internally located beside each testicle.

 In both men and women, rectal inflammation can result for those who engage in anal sex, leading to pain and mucus discharge, according to the Mayo Clinic.
 Even newborns can contract the infection if it passes through the birth canal from mother to baby during childbirth.
 These babies can suffer from pneumonia or a severe eye infection just after birth.

-Chlamydia is an easily treatable and curable condition, according to the CDC.
-Oral antibiotics are most commonly used, including azithromycin (known as the brand name Zithromax), doxycycline and erythromycin.
-These may be prescribed as a one-time dose or a daily dose over five to 10 days.
+Chlamydia is a curable condition if the right medication is prescribed and properly used, according to the CDC.
+Oral antibiotics are most commonly used, including azithromycin (known as the brand name Zithromax), doxycycline and erythromycin, according to the ASHA.

-According to the ASHA, chlamydia can be transmitted to a sexual partner until antibiotic treatment is completed.
-The infection usually clears within two weeks.
+People with chlamydia should abstain from having sex for seven days after single dose antibiotics or until they've completed a seven-day course of antibiotics, according to the CDC.
+This is because chlamydia can be transmitted to a sexual partner during the antibiotic treatment.
 To prevent re-infection, sexual partners should also be treated regardless of the presence of symptoms, according to the Mayo Clinic.